New York Jets: 2026 NFL Draft Preview

 4. Ty Simpson

 Not at #2 — that's a massive reach based on current evaluations.
-But the Jets are +225 to take Simpson somewhere in the first two rounds, and #34 is the logical spot.
+But the Jets could target Simpson somewhere in the first two rounds, with #34 being the logical spot.
 Simpson's calm pocket presence, athletic ability, and 15 career starts give him upside, but he's not polished enough to justify the #2 pick.
 The smart play is Reese at #2, then circle back for Simpson at #34 or trade into the late first round.

 Draft Strategy